 The number of people receiving our emergency food package support this reporting year almost doubled.
 For so many of our pupils their daily school meal is a vital part of their nutritional intake.
 This year these packages were even more important because not only were children missing their lunch while schools were closed but families were increasingly struggling to make ends meet with economic activities curtailed during lockdowns.

 Another devastating effect of COVID-19 has been the increase in child protection issues.
 As lockdowns have gone into effect to prevent the spread of the virus, many girls have been trapped at home in close quarters with abusers, with limited or no access to support services.
 Our protection work has never been more important.
 As part of our support we have reached 1018 young people with counselling.

-In 2020 we are supporting 99 students at college and university.
-A further 106 of our students have either recently graduated or secured jobs as teachers, nurses or civil servants and are supporting extended family and funding their siblings education.
+In 2020/21 we supported 94 students at college and university.
+A further 38 of our students have completed their course this academic year with a further 29 new students starting courses.
 We are proud to be a part of these inspiring students’ journey to break the cycle of poverty.

 The way we work means we can keep our support costs low allowing more of your donations to be spent in Zambia on the orphans and vulnerable children who need our support the most.

 Our supporters are what make it possible to give a helping hand to the children we work with.
 Without your help, we wouldn’t be able to do what we do.